 Nikki Haley wins Washington, D.C., Republican primary, her first 2024 nominating contest win

-Former U.S. Ambassador to the U.N.
-Nikki Haley won the Washington, D.C., Republican primary, the party announced Sunday night.
+Despite her early losses, Haley has said she would remain in the race at least through those contests, although she has declined to name any primary she felt confident she would win.
+Following last week's loss in her home state of South Carolina, Haley remained adamant that voters in the places that followed deserved an alternative to Trump despite his dominance thus far in the campaign.

+The Associated Press declared Haley the winner Sunday night after D.C.
+Republican Party officials released the results.

-Haley will receive all 19 delegates that were up for grabs in her first win of the 2024 Republican nomination process.
-Haley remains well behind the frontrunner, former President Donald Trump, with Super Tuesday fast approaching.
+Haley will receive all 19 delegates that were up for grabs in the D.C. contest.
+The win gives her 43 delegates nationwide, well behind Trump's 247.

+The win also makes Haley the first woman to win a Republican primary in U.S. history.

+Washington is one of the most heavily Democratic jurisdictions in the nation, with only about 23,000 registered Republicans in the city.
+Democrat Joe Biden won the district in the 2020 general election with 92% of the vote.

 for more features.